A group of interns attending a social event in a dining room

 If your application is eligible, it will then be shared with academic assessors for consideration.
 We’ll let you know by email that your application has been sent to our assessors.

 You are responsible for making sure that all required documents, including your reference, are submitted by the deadline and meet the University’s requirements.
-If your application is submitted late, or it is incomplete or ineligible, it will not be put forward for assessment.
+If your application is incomplete or late, it may not be put forward for assessment.
+If your application is ineligible, it will not be put forward for assessment.

 We anticipate that most applicants will be notified by mid-March whether or not their application has been shared with our academic assessors.